Kubernetes Architecture

 Originally developed inside Google, Kubernetes has been an open-source project since June 2014 and managed by the Cloud Native Computing Foundation (CNCF) since Google and Linux partnered to found the CNCF in July 2015.
 Kubernetes is an orchestration system that automates the processes involved in running thousands of containers in production.
 It eliminates the infrastructure complexity associated with deploying, scaling, and managing containerized applications.

 There is a strong correlation between the growth in containers and microservice architectures and the adoption of Kubernetes.
-According to a recent Gartner report, “By 2023, more than 70% of global organizations will be running more than two containerized applications in production, up from less than 20% in 2019.”
+According to a recent Gartner report, more than 70% of global organizations will soon be running more than two containerized applications in production, up from less than 20% in 2019.
 And Kubernetes usage will continue to grow as companies deepen their commitment to containerization.
 According to a recent survey of 250 IT professionals conducted by Dimensional Insight, “Well over half (59%) are running Kubernetes in a production environment, with one-third (33%) operating 26 clusters or more and one-fifth (20%) running more than 50 clusters.”

 This is part of an extensive series of guides about open source.